loic425/resource-revolution-2/pages/resource/00_configure_your_templates.md

 * the create and update templates are using a form and submit buttons
 * the index template contains a grid

+That will simplify a lot the operations' configuration.
+Cause you will be able to skip that definition in each resource metadata.

 -->